 For me, when working alone in my studio or writing, I see and feel the presence of personal connections from the past, present and future everywhere.
 My soul is always connecting, on some level, to every single person, place and thing I come in contact with throughout my life.
 It is both gratifying and overwhelming.
 And takes being alone to come to this conclusion.

-I will be driving down the road by myself and all of sudden a personal memory or vision pops into my head.
+I will be driving down the road by myself, and all of a sudden, a personal memory or vision pops into my head.
 This recollection is often related to something I am presently working through.
 Or it may be prompted by an image or action currently in play.

-The flashback serves as a reminder of something that often is not immediately clear.
-But will be eventually, if allowed.
-Which is vital if that revelation is to have any significance.
+The flashback serves as a reminder of something that is often not immediately clear.
+But it will be eventually, if allowed, which is vital if that revelation is to have any significance.

 These personal revelations can only happen when it is just you alone with your soul.